-1. Scope.
+1. Scope

 Appendix 502 contains instructions and requirements for budgeting and reporting the costs of operating Job Corps contract centers.
-Financial management requirements for federally administered Job Corps CCCs are located in Appendix 509.
+Financial management requirements for federally administered Job Corps Civilian Conservation Centers (CCC) are located in Appendix 506.

-This Appendix is not intended to supersede the proposal development requirements prescribed in the standard RFP.
-However, the cost categories established in this Appendices are being used in the budget formats contained in the standard RFP.
-The requirements of this Appendix become applicable after award of a center contract and are intended to cover: (i) the reporting of actual costs, (ii) the process for revising the contractually approved budget, and (iii) the process for refining and reconciling the contract budget upon issuance of annual extensions.
+This appendix is not intended to supersede the proposal development requirements prescribed in the standard request for proposal (RFP).
+However, the cost categories established in this appendix are being used in the budget formats contained in the standard RFP.
+The requirements of this appendix become applicable after award of a center contract, and are intended to cover: (i) the reporting of actual costs, (ii) the process for revising the contractually approved budget, and (iii) the process for refining and reconciling the contract budget upon issuance of annual extensions.

-2. Purpose.
+2. Purpose

-The procedures and requirements contained in this Appendix are intended to serve as the basis of a financial management system that provides Job Corps program managers at several different levels with important information for managing resources and determining the efficient allocation of funds.
-The Job Corps center Financial Management System provides for:
+The procedures and requirements contained in this appendix are intended to serve as the basis of a financial management system that provides Job Corps Program Managers, at several different levels, with important information for managing resources and determining the efficient allocation of funds.
+The Job Corps center Financial Management System (FMS) provides for:

-- Periodic, detailed review of actual expenses and, in the case of contract centers, a comparison between planned (budgeted) versus actual expense; - The reliable identification of variances from budget that may require corrective action; - The ratification of appropriate adjustments in current year and out-year budgets; - The compilation of nationwide Job Corps cost data for inclusion in reports to Congress and the public.
+- Periodic, detailed review of actual expenses and, in the case of contract centers, a comparison between planned (budgeted) versus actual expense. - The reliable identification of variances from budget that may require corrective action. - The ratification of appropriate adjustments in current year and out-year budgets. - The compilation of nationwide Job Corps cost data for inclusion in reports to Congress and the public.